Swimming at the 2008 Summer Olympics – Men's 4 × 100 metre freestyle relay: New records and feats

 Standing (l to r):Jason Lezak, Garrett Weber-Gale, Cullen Jones behind Michael Phelps at September 3, 2008 taping of season-opening September 8, 2008 Oprah Winfrey Show.

 In the heats, the United States team set a world record with a team missing some of America's major stars such as Michael Phelps.
 France and Australia also went faster than the old record even though they rested Alain Bernard and Eamon Sullivan respectively.
 During the heats, all five of the continental records were broken.

 In the final, the United States, France, Australia, Italy, and Sweden teams all finished within the world-record time set by the American team in the heats, the Canada team finished within what was the World record prior to the 2008 Olympics, and all of the teams finished within what was the Olympic record prior to the 2008 Olympics.
 The world record time was reduced by over 2% during the course of the heats and the final.
 Italy and Sweden failed to medal despite besting the previous world record.

 The faster times can also be seen in contrast to the 2004 Olympics in Athens, in which the South African squad took home the gold medal in world-record fashion.
 South Africa returned all four members of that 2004 relay team to these Olympics, and they even bettered their previous world-record time by 0.51 s, yet they finished a distant 7th place in Beijing.
-In fact, all 8 teams swimming in the 2008 finals swam faster than South Africa's gold medal swim of 2004.